abranhe/topdf/readme.md

 	<br>
 </div>

-This is simple apple-script automator converted into a macOS app which convert documents to pdf.
+This is simple apple-script automator converted into a macOS app which converts documents to pdf.

 Requires macOS, sorry windows 🙃.